Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

 * You want to optimize for memory usage on a GPU.
 * You have a GPU that supports 16 bit precision.
 * Your optimization algorithm (training_step) is numerically stable.
-* You want to be the cool guy in the lab :p
+* You want to be the cool person in the lab :p

 .. raw:: html